tommyhagvallpulsen/suburban/README.md

 ![Image of Suburban Focus Areas](https://github.com/se37301/suburban/blob/master/Docs/PNGs/F001.%20Focus%20Areas%20-%20Detailed.png)

-What
-- Level 1 - The Focus Areas
-- Level 2 - The Structure
-- Level 3 - Shared Knowledge
+Why
+- Make any Suburban area great again
+- More Peace
+- More Human
+- More Balanced
+- Build a co-creating future oriented mindset that involves people and individuals

 When
 - Now - end of 2017 - Shared on Github -> will be Open Sourced in the future